 - If water leaks around a bad flapper, the toilet will have to run longer to fill the tank, may stop and start filling periodically, or may run nonstop.

 - Replace a bad flapper with a new toilet flapper.

-A damaged or nonfunctioning flapper can easily be replaced in just a few minutes.
-Turn off the water, flush the toilet, and then unhook the existing flapper from the overflow tube and chain before replacing it with a new one.
+Replacing a toilet flapper is an easy fix for toilets that won’t fill properly.
+Just turn off the water, flush the toilet, and then unhook the existing flapper from the overflow tube and chain before replacing it with a new one.
 Most rubberized toilet flappers pull off easily.
-When replacing hard toilet flappers, there are a few extra steps.

 Because so much water flows through a toilet, sediment, grime, and calcium buildup is likely to form on your fill valve and other components.
 A good cleaning can remove this buildup and cause water to flow into your toilet tank much faster.
 The best way to clean toilet tank components is: